 Most friends and colleagues would not generally put me among the politically correct bretheren, but this sort of myopic selection process, with its half baked super-size policy stinks.

 Why over 6ft 1in?
-Why preclude the next Shane Williams, Jason Robinson, Brian O'Driscoll or from coming along and dazzling with their speed and footwork, or for that matter hookers like Tom Youngs, opensides like David Pocock, Heinrich Brussouw, or for mercy's sake, Tigers legend Neil Back (all 5ft 10in or under)?
+Why preclude the next Shane Williams, Jason Robinson, Brian O’Driscoll or Christian Wade from coming along and dazzling with their speed and footwork, or for that matter hookers like Tom Youngs, opensides like David Pocock, Heinrich Brussouw, or for mercy’s sake, Tigers legend Neil Back (all 5ft 10in or under)?
 If it is tall back three players Leicester are after to take on the high ball duties they should take a look at Ben Foden identifying Billy Slater, the 5ft 10in Kangaroo and Melbourne Storm wing, as one of the best catchers in either code (see Pages 6-7).

 There is absolutely nothing wrong with trying to attract talented young athletes to Rugby Union, but what is the impediment to assessing the long, the short and the tall together?
 This RFU/Tigers missive is not only misguided, it cuts straight through the concept that Rugby Union, at all its levels, is a game for all shapes and sizes.
 It is the RFU’s duty to uphold the IRB Charter, because if Rugby Union becomes a game that can only be played by big beasts it will be diminished in every respect.